williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 3. Calculate Φ using quantum IIT
 4. Compare the values

 If quantum Φ is higher, it suggests quantum effects enhance consciousness.
-If it's lower or zero, it suggests quantum superposition prevents consciousness—supporting collapse theories.
+If it's lower or zero, it suggests quantum superposition prevents consciousness supporting collapse theories.

 ## Challenges and Questions